Prevent Childhood Weight Problems

 Childhood weight problems are very delicate.
 The way in which they are handled at every step of the way can determine whether the child grows up to have a healthy relationship with food, exercise and their body or whether the child begins a cycle of dieting, repeated weight gain and loss, sneaking food, self-loathing, and health problems.

-In my experience, when health care providers address childhood weight issues, parents often feel blamed for or guilty about the situation.
+In our experience, when health care providers address childhood weight issues, parents often feel blamed for or guilty about the situation.
 Others have struggled with their own weight and eating problems- and having the focus directed at their child’s weight brings back unpleasant memories as well as a desire to protect their child from what they have gone through.
-I am sensitive to these concerns and do not scold or blame parents.
+We are sensitive to these concerns and do not scold or blame parents.

 If you would like help improving your child’s/family’s health by eating better and moving more, here’s how it would work:

 - We would meet (without your child) to discuss the situation